google/knative-gcp/docs/examples/cloudschedulersource/README.md

      You should see at least one.

-1. Inspect the logs of the service:
+1. Inspect the logs of the Service:

    ```shell
    kubectl logs --selector app=event-display -c user-container